-If Anthem Blue Cross Cal MediConnect Plan is new for you, you can keep seeing the doctors you go to now for a certain amount of time.
+If Anthem Blue Cross Cal MediConnect Plan is new for you, you can keep using the doctors you use now for a certain amount of time.
 You can keep your current providers and service authorizations at the time you enroll for up to 12 months if all of the following conditions are met:

-- You, your representative, or your provider makes a direct request to us to continue to see your current provider. - We can establish that you had an existing relationship with a primary or specialty care provider, with some exceptions.
+- You, your representative, or your provider makes a direct request to us to continue to use your current provider. - We can establish that you had an existing relationship with a primary or specialty care provider, with some exceptions.
 When we say existing relationship, it means that you saw an out-of-network provider at least once for a non-emergency visit during the 12 months before the date of your initial enrollment in Anthem Blue Cross Cal MediConnect Plan. - We will determine an existing relationship by reviewing your health information available to us or information you give us. - We have 30 days to respond to your request.
-You may also ask us to make a faster decision and we must respond in 15 days. - You or your provider must show documentation of an existing relationship and agree to certain terms when you make the request.
+You may also ask us to make a faster decision and we must respond in 15 days. - We have 3 calendar days to respond to your request if there is a risk you will be harmed due to an interruption in your care. - You or your provider must show documentation of an existing relationship and agree to certain terms when you make the request.